jefdaj/cryptoisland/src/posts/2024/10/15/mechanics-of-the-benaloh-challenge/index.md

 The odds of a hack or deception being able to swing an election decrease dramatically as people audit ballots.
 Because this is such an impressive effect, I think we should make it more obvious!
 I think the cleanest way to do that is via live dashboards.

+# Misc

+## Privacy Preserved

+It's important to note that you would *not* be linking your identity to the ballot on chain.
+That could be dangerous if your vote is selected for decryption during a risk limiting audit.

+Instead, I'm proposing that the voting app generate a new wallet/address per vote.
+After you show your ID at the check-in counter, the poll worker would send a "vote in progress" NFT to the wallet authorizing it to vote.

+That's why in my version you have to revisit the check-in station each time you vote: you're getting a new NFT.
+On chain, everyone sees a series of anonymous-but-authorized NFTs going through the voting steps.
+They're created by the poll worker and burned by the voter during `cast`, `certify`, and `dispute` actions.

 ## Dispute collateral